rivershoang/fir_filter/README.md

 You should download the "doc" folder to view the system block diagram.

-I will update a report file later!!!
+I will update the report file and provide evidence on the FPGA kit later.